What to do with a Mechanical Engineering Degree

 - Thermal engineer

-Through the courses you take and the learning experiences you gain, you will possess a broad set of intellectual and technical skills to prepare you for several industries.
+Through the courses you take and the learning experiences you gain, you will possess a broad set of intellectual and technical skills to prepare you for mechanical engineer jobs in several industries.
 At North Central College, students in the mechanical engineering program get hands-on experience from day one in the engineering method by working in state-of-the-art labs, using the latest engineering design and simulation software, and more.

 “Our mechanical engineering program provides a well-rounded skill set that is appropriate for all entry-level mechanical engineering positions.
 The additional elements we provide will make them very desirable since their backgrounds include hands-on experience in manufacturing, quality control, and project management,” said Frank Harwath, professor of engineering and director of the engineering program at North Central College.